Skip to content

 def test(event=None):

-# DingTalk robot Webhook URL
+# DingTalk bot Webhook URL

 webhook = 'https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxxx'

-# DingTalk robot signature key
+# DingTalk bot signing key

 secret = 'SECxxxxxxxxxx'